-$IAT{EX}$ has several built in commands that perform tasks you want to use.
-Here is a list of ones we will look more carefully at
+IATEX has several built in commands that pe rform tasks you wa vant to use.
+H Iere is a list of ones we will look more carefully at

 Numbered Unnumbered

 \today provides current date

-\the allows type setting of internal variable values from ${\rm IAT}{\rm E}{\rm X}$
+\the allows type setting of internal variable values from $\ensuremath{\mathrm{I\!a}}\ensuremath{\mathrm{T\!e}}\ensuremath{\mathrm{X}}$

 \year variable containing current year

 \day variable containing current day

 \month variable containing current month

 $footnote{}$ typesets footnote

-\noindent cancels indentation of a new paragraph

-adds text in the margin where the command occurs
+$\operatorname{marginpar}{}$ adds text in the margin where the command occurs

-$IAT_EX$ can take information from the computer and display in documents.
-The most common command for this is today which displays the current date.
-When you created the title of the document with $maketitle IAT_EX$ implicitly uses the today command to add a date to the title.
+LATEX can take information from the computer and display in documents.
+The most common command for this is \today which displays the current date.
+When you created the title of the document with \maketitle LATEX implicitly uses the \today command to add a date to the title.
 You can use the command anywhere if you want to have the current date in your document but do not confuse this with a fixed date, it will be updated every time you run your document.

-A usually little known but powerful command is te.
+A usually little known but powerful command is \the.
 This command takes a value from some parameter within LATEX and displays it as text in your document.
-Since LATEX has variables for year, month and day called (of course), $\ext{year}$ , $\mbox{month}$ and $\day$ , it is possible to extract that information into the text by using the combination of commands $\text{te}\ext{year}$ etc. But, this will only yield the numbers, not, for example, the month in text.
+Since LATEX has variables for year, month and day called (of course), \year, \month and \day, it is possible to extract that information into the text by using the combination of commands \the\year etc. But, this will only yield the numbers, not, for example, the month in text.
 It is however, possible to program LATEX to convert the number to text.

-Footnotes are rarely used in scientific articles but is of course an integral part of any text.
-IATEX has a footnote command that will take the text you enter as an argument and place it at the bottom of the page like in the example here.
-To create a footnote you simply add the command $footnote{}$ right where you want the reference to occur.
-IATEX will insert an index number and add the footnote at the bottom of the page automatically.
+Footnotes are rarely used in scientific articles but is of course a possible ingredient in a text.
+IATEX has a footnote command that will take the text you enter as an argument and place it at the bottom of the page like in the example here1.
+To create a footnote you simply add the command \footnote{} right where you want the reference to occur.
+IATEX will insert an index number and add the footnote at the bottom of the page automatically including a dividing line separating the footnote from the text.